hxelec/slopmachine/README.md

 Turn a single long-form video into several ready-to-upload vertical Shorts, fully automated: transcription, clip selection, and rendering all happen in one run.
-Example output: https://www.youtube.com/shorts/b7LhuIzKvkg
+Example output: https://www.youtube.com/shorts/b7LhuIzKvkg All prerequisite knowledge you need to use this is basically just an understanding of how to navigate the file directory in your OS through the terminal.

 ## Notes from the 'prompt engineer' 🥀